Appleton, Minnesota: Education

-Appleton Public Schools are part of the Lac Qui Parle Valley School District.
-Schools in the district include MMN Elementary School, Appleton Elementary School, LqPV Middle School and Lac Qui Parle Valley High School.
+Appleton Public Schools are part of the Lac qui Parle Valley School District.
+Schools in the district include MMN Elementary School, Appleton Elementary School, LqPV Middle School and Lac qui Parle Valley High School.

 Appleton Elementary School is located in Appleton.

 Ranae Tostenson is the superintendent of schools.

 Media

+Newspaper

+The Appleton Press provides local news.

 Television stations

 Appleton did have one full-service television station, PBS member station KWCM-TV.
 Pioneer Public TV moved from Appleton to Granite Falls in 2016.
 Appleton is also home to several low-power free-to-air and pay TV stations that show programming normally seen on cable television.
 While this phenomenon is fairly common in Canada, it is unusual in the United States.
 These stations are licensed to Appleton: